Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 Microsoft documentation on the ForEach activity available [Here](https://learn.microsoft.com/fr-fr/azure/data-factory/control-flow-for-each-activity)

 #### Items:
-`@activity('Lookup all tables').output.value` : Allows you to retrieve the output of the lookup: The name of the schema (SchemaName) and the names of each table (TableName)
+`@activity('Lookup all tables').output.value` : Allows to retrieve the output of the lookup: The schema name (SchemaName) and names of each table (TableName)

 ### Activities in ForEach:
 ![3](https://github.com/Moustapha-HD/Azure-end-to-end-data-pipeline/assets/118195267/f0c438e7-25f7-4498-8faf-39d6a5407f05)